mirceamaierean/cn_exam/README.md

 npm dev
 ```

-If you want to have Gemini explain the answers to you, you can set the `VITE_GEMINI_API_KEY` inside a `.env`.
+If you want to have Gemini explain the answers to you, you can set the `VITE_GEMINI_API_KEY` inside a `.env` file.
 You know how to get the key (:

 ```bash
 VITE_GEMINI_API_KEY=your_api_key_here